SvenSerneels/ppdire/README.md

 When using the `dicomo` class as a plugin, several well-known multivariate dimension reduction techniques are accessible, as well as robust alternatives thereto.
 For more details, see the Example below.

+The `ppdire` class allows for calculation of the projection pursuit optimization either through `scipy.optimize` or through the native grid\[1\] algorithm.
+Optimization through `scipy.optimize` is much more efficient, yet it will only provide correct results for classical projection indices.
+The native grid algorithm should be used when the projection index involves order statistics of any kind, such as ranks, trimming, winsorizing, or empirical quantiles.

 Remarks:
 - all the methods contained in this package have been designed for continuous data.
 They do not work correctly for categorical or textual data.
 - this package focuses on projection pursuit dimension reduction.
 Regression methods that involve a dimension reduction step can be accessed through it
   (e.g. PCR, PLS, RCR, ...), yet the package does not provide an implementation for projection pursuit regression (PPR).
 To access PPR, we refer to the `projection-pursuit` package, also distributed through PIP.

-The code is aligned to ScikitLearn, such that modules such as GridSearchCV can flawlessly be applied to it.
+The code is aligned to ScikitLearn, such that modules such as `GridSearchCV` can flawlessly be applied to it.

 The repository contains
 - The estimator (`ppdire.py`)
 - A class to estimate co-moments (`dicomo.py`)
 - A class for the co-moment analysis projection index (`capi.py`)
+- Ancillary functions for projection pursuit (`_ppdire_utils.py`)
 - Ancillary functions for co-moment estimation (`_dicomo_utils.py`)

 Note: